VictoriaChoy/victoriachoy.github.io/README.md

 1.4.
 A Life-long Inquirer

 Learning and teaching experiences keep shaping our identity throughout the life-time teaching career.
-The identity-construction inquiry has prompted me to critically analyze the differences between China and the west in social, economic, historical, cultural and educatinonal contexts.
+The identity-construction inquiry has prompted me to critically analyze the similarities and differences between China and the west in social, economic, political, historical, cultural and educatinonal contexts.
+One of the recent findings is the possible integration of IB philosophy and methodology into teaching Chinese as a foriegn language.
+Through seminars held by CTCSOL and literature by IB and non-IB scholars, I have compared and contrasted the methodology of CTCSOL and IPA, from both of which I have acquired teaching certificates.
+I have also inquired about the state capitalism in the east vs the counterpart in the west.

+References:

+Infusing IB Philosophy into Chinese

 1.5.0 A Researcher of Effective Learning and Teaching